roseengineering/silicon5351/README.md

 output.
 But it is also synchronizes all the outputs derived from a particular PLL.
 In this way all outputs of a given PLL are forced to be coherrent even if quadrature mode is not selected.
-This can be demostrated by uncommenting the statement with invert=True and commenting out the statement with quadrature=quadrature.
+This can be demonstrated by uncommenting the statement with invert=True and commenting out the statement with quadrature=quadrature.